 The government decides as a collegiate body by an absolute majority of all its members.

 Members of the Government are generally at the same time heads of respective ministries.
 There are not many members of the government without a ministerial responsibility for a certain department (so-called “ ministr bez portfeje ”).

 The ministers are appointed by the President of the Republic upon the proposal of the Prime Minister.
 The President of the Republic will also recall a minister if the Prime Minister so proposes.

 The number and portfolios of individual ministries are established by a statute (law no. 2/1969 Coll., on the Establishment of Ministries and Other Central Bodies of State Administration, as numerously amended).
 The current number of ministries is 14.
 These are:

 There are a considerable number of other central agencies, established by the law no. 2/1969 Coll., that perform vital administrative tasks.
-These agencies are not managed by a member of the Government.
+These agencies are not managed by a member of the Government and enjoy a certain degree of independence of government.
 The head of these agencies is, however, appointed by the government with the exception of the head of the Office for Protection of Competition and the head of the Czech Statistical Bureau who are appointed by the President of the Republic upon proposal of the government.
 These agencies include:

 The state may intervene in the activities of territorial self-governing units only if such intervention is required for protection of law and only in a manner defined by law (Art.
 101 (4) CCR).